 In this market, the Christmas huts resemble Düsseldorf’s old burgher houses.

-Dusseldorf Christmas Market dates: 17th November to 30th December 2022.
+Dusseldorf Christmas Market dates: 23rd November to 30th December 2023.

 Opening times: 11am to 8pm, closes at 9pm on Fridays and Saturdays.
-The markets are closed on Sunday of the Dead and Christmas Day.

 Reason to visit: The cosy Old Town with great shopping for all budgets including handmade Christmas gifts.
 The Dusseldorf ice rink is one of the most popular attractions during winter.
 The longest bar in the world is something different.
 The largest Japanese community in Germany is at home in the Little Tokyo district.

 Recommended tour: This popular walking tour is a great family-friendly tour.

 Specialities: Mulled wine, locally brewed beer, roasted nuts, Japanese cuisine, themed Christmas chalets.